developer-zebra/developer-zebra-site/src/ddt/2-5/guide/about/index.md

 ## New in 2.5

-- New [SD Card Test](../usage/#devicetests) to check for SD card presence, total/free space and read/write status.
+- New [SD Card Test](../usage/#devicetests) to check for external SD card presence, total/free space and read/write status.
 - DDT is now localized in 7 different languages (French, Italian, German, Spanish, Portuguese, Simplified Chinese and Japanese) based on the language of the Android system.
 - New automated remote test scheduling and remote log file export with [Managed Configuration](../managed-config).
 - Resolved issue: Test result is not logged properly when test is cancelled.